LibrariesHacked/wuthering-hacks/README.md

 ## Combining and aggregating catalogue and items

 Both the catalogue and item extracts are fairly large files (29MB and 27MB).
-Given that this project mainly processes data on the client-side (the web browser) - those files are too large to expect users to wait to be downloaded.
+Given that this project mainly processes data client-side (the web browser), those files are too large to expect users to download.

-For data dashboard purposes we mainly need aggregated data (e.g. x thousand items, x thousand items of a particular category).
+We mainly need aggregated data (e.g. x thousand items, x thousand items of a particular category).
 For this purpose I have created a single aggregated dataset for catalogue and items.
 This is made smaller by using Ids for category and branch.
 These are then included as a lookup in separate exports.

 | Field | Description | Example |
 |------ | ----------- | ------- |